The International Convention on the Elimination of Racial Discrimination (ICERD)

 Links

-The ratification of international Human Rights treaties; the reporting cycles and all the documents related to a reporting cycle can be accessed here.
+The ratification of international Human Rights treaties; the reporting cycles and all the documents related to a reporting cycle can be accessed via the UN Treaty Body Database.